GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 A foolish man listens to his heart.
-A wise man listens to cookies.
+> 🥠 You will die alone and poorly dressed.

 ### Where you can find me